 Bonus!
 Get Free Passport Photos

-Did you know that UVU has a place where you can get your passport photos taken right on campus ... for totally free?!
-It's such a cool perk that UVU provides for their students.
-You'll need passport photos to apply for your passport and to turn into ILP when you're getting ready to go, so it's pretty lucky that you won't even need to leave campus — just head on over to Campus Connections Room SC 106f.
+Did you know that the Utah Valley University campus has a place where you can get your passport photos taken right on campus ... for totally free?!
+It's such a cool perk that UVU provides for its students.
+You'll need passport photos to apply for your passport when you're getting ready to go abroad, so it's pretty lucky that you won't even need to leave campus — just head on over to Campus Connections Room SC 106f.

 Check out their website for more information about that!